pedrogfx/pedrogfx/README.md

 # Hey!

-Data Engineer focus in cloud architectures and data stacks.
-I've been working with data since 2019 and my main experiences have been building robust data pipelines with Python, Kafka, PySpark and Airflow.
+I have been working with data since 2019, and have gained extensive experience in utilizing tools such as Python, Kafka, PySpark, and Airflow to design and implement data pipelines.
+My expertise in these technologies allows me to quickly and effectively process large amounts of data, while ensuring data quality and integrity.

+Find me!

 #
 <div align="center">